 Colder, nutrient-rich layers rise to fill the void,

-cooling the marine boundary layer to saturation,
+cooling the marine boundary layer to near saturation,

 a surface-to-air affair—condensate deployed on aerosols,